aflah02/OS_Assignments/Assignment3/Assignment 3_2/README.md

 - P1_Queue.c and P2_Queue.c use functions from helpers.c to generate random string and send and recieve string via Queue
 - After Queue is created messages are sent using similar strings as FIFO using msgsnd and received using msgrcv
 - String and Indexes are printed on client and server side
+- Due to some reasons for permission it might be needed to enter sudo mode in both terminals before running this part

 ## Sockets